How To Improve Your Life One Experiment At A Time

-Research a person you admire — somebody famous or someone you actually know— and try to adapt their persona for a day or two.
+Research a person you admire —someone famous or someone you actually know— and try to adapt their persona for a day or two.

-Adapt their habits, how they manage their time, how they interact with others, or even consume the kind of information they typically consume.
+Adapt their habits, how they manage their time, how they interact with others, or even consume the information they typically consume.